Uniform Resource Locator (URL)

 Overview

 A URL ( Uniform Resource Locator) is a formatted string address of a resource on the Web.
-It is used by applications like web browsers, email clients, and other software to identify a network resource on the Internet.
+Applications like web browsers, email clients, and other software use URLs to identify network resources on the Internet.

 URL Format